tamasgara04/purpose/README.md

 ## You'll notice three distinct sections:

 - The initial box displays details about the Google user.
 - The second box serves as a chat interface, enabling interaction with the ML Bot.
-(Currently only a little bit of knowledge of germany and all the users in the database.)
+(Currently only a little bit of knowledge about germany and all the users in the database.)
 - The third section showcases posts retrieved from a specific user via the API.

 ### Obtaining API Token: